 The post is divided into 2 parts.
-The 1st part is the infographic which summarizes the post.
-The 2nd part is comprised of text and images and is over 5,000 words long as it is literally a complete guide.
+The 1st is comprised of text and images and is over 5,000 words long.
+As it is literally a complete guide to social media management and your role as a manager.
+The 2nd part is an infographic that summarizes the post.

-If you are serious about becoming a successful social media manager make sure you read the infographic and the post.
 If you haven’t got the time to read the entire post now, then CLICK HERE to Download the PDF version of the post.
-I will also email you some tips on how to get well paying clients along with the PDF.
+I will also email you some tips on how to get well-paying clients along with the social media manager PDF.

 Make sure you read all the way to the end as I am going to share a free bonus on how to attract quality clients and negotiate lucrative prices with them.

-Therefore, let’s get started with the complete guide to being a social media manager…
+Therefore, let’s get started with the guide on how to become a social media manager…

 What does a social media manager do?